 Concerts and Events

 The Contra Costa Chorale typically holds four concerts a year, two in the fall and two in the spring.
 The fall concerts are in early December and the spring concerts in mid-May.
-Due to COVID restrictions over the past few years, we have been presenting one performance per season, with the addition of a livestream option.
-Thus, our audience can now choose between attending concerts live at our regular concert venue at Unitarian Universalist Church of Berkeley in Kensington or by livestream in their home.
-Beginning in the fall of 2023 we will be going back to our normal schedule of 4 concert performances a season.
-Kicking off this wonderful return to normal will be two thrilling performances of the Mozart “Requiem.”
+Over the past few years, we have added a livestream option.
+Thus, our audience can now choose between attending concerts live at our regular concert venues– either the Unitarian Universalist Church of Berkeley in Kensington or the Walnut Creek Presbyterian Church in Walnut Creek– or by livestream in their home.

 Our performances all take place at 5:00PM Pacific Time to accommodate anyone who might want to watch the livestream of our concerts on the East Coast.
 We’ve got the country covered!